zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 All stress involves three sets of emotions, though.

-It's some some combination of anger/irritability, anxiety and depression, the three stress emotions.
+It's some combination of anger/irritability, anxiety and depression, the three stress emotions.

 ---
 class: img-left-full